 Constant speaking and listening practice are the keys to mastering any language.

-You can do vocabulary memorization, mug up all the grammar rules, and spend time reading.
+You can memorize vocabulary, mug up all the grammar rules, and spend time reading.

 For all these, the internet can be a fantastic source.